The Summary of the Secure Egg Supply (SES) Plan (Download the SES Plan Final Summary)

 Flocks are to be monitored daily for obvious signs and symptoms of disease.
 An increase in mortality is daily mortality greater than 3 times the past 7-day average and greater than 0.03 percent.
 Flocks that do not display such signs and have no apparent increase in mortality will be monitored by RRT-PCR testing or another suitable procedure, as determined by Incident Command.

-RRT-PCR testing of one 5-bird pool sample from dead or euthanized sick birds per 50 dead on each house on the premises.
-Movement of products may require negative RRT-PCR tests, as indicated in the product specific summaries.
+An RRT-PCR ‘test’ is defined as the testing of one 5-bird pool or one 11-bird pool sample from dead or euthanized sick birds per 50 dead from each house on the premises.
+Movement of products may require one or more negative RRT-PCR test results, as indicated in the product specific summaries for initial and subsequent movements.
 When a hold is required for movement, at least one of the two required RRT-PCR tests must be taken on the second day of holding or later.

-A State or Federal regulatory official or an individual authorized by Incident Command takes five oropharyngeal swabs from 5 dead chickens per house and the swabs (5) are pooled in a tube containing brain-heart infusion (BHI) broth.
+A State or Federal regulatory official or an individual authorized by Incident Command takes 5 oropharyngeal swabs from 5 dead chickens per 50 dead from each house (or 11 swabs from 11 dead chickens per 50 dead birds from each house) and the swabs (5 or 11) are pooled in a tube containing the appropriate amount of brain-heart infusion (BHI) broth for the number of swabs.
+In the case of an 11 swab pool, swabs will be added to the tube, swirled in the media, squeezed out and removed from the tube.
 Sampling and disposal should be completed in a biosecure manner.
 The samples are submitted to an authorized State veterinary diagnostic laboratory.
 Veterinary diagnostic laboratory personnel perform RRT-PCR testing on samples immediately upon receipt and transmit the results to the Incident Command on the same day.
 The Incident Command reports the tests results to the farm manager.
 If the test is not negative or if daily mortality spikes over 3 times the past 7-day average, additional diagnostic testing will be conducted.
+The Incident Commander has discretion for identifying the number of samples which should be taken based on the epidemiological situation.
+For more information on taking 5 swabs versus 11 swabs, please see the full SES Plan.
+If you have questions on proper sample collection or submission procedures, please contact your State veterinary diagnostic laboratory.

 IMPORTANT NOTE ON DIAGNOSTIC TESTING